chrvadala/node-ble/README.md

 ```

 ## STEP 3: Get a device, Connect and Get GATT Server
-Use an adapter to get a remote Bluetooth device, then connect to it and bind to the GATT (Generic Attribute Profile) server.
+Use the adapter instance in order to get a remote Bluetooth device, then connect and interact with the GATT (Generic Attribute Profile) server.

 ```javascript
 const device = await adapter.waitDevice('00:00:00:00:00:00')